How I Learned to Stop Worrying and Love Retraining: Experimental Results

 In this part we will treat the number of retrain epochs per prune-retrain cycle $T_{rt}$ as well as the total amount of such cycles $J$ as tunable hyperparameters for IMP and try to determine the tradeoff between the predictive performance of the final pruned network and the total number of retrained epochs $J \cdot T_{rt}$.
 As a baseline performance for a pruned network, we will use the approach suggested by \citet{Renda2020} as it serves as a good benchmark for the current potential of IMP.

 In \cref{fig:cifar10-envelope} we present the envelope of the results for ResNet-56 trained on CIFAR-10 with target sparsities of 90\%, 95\%, and 98\%, respectively.
-The parameters for the retraining phase were optimized using a grid search over $T_{{rt}} \in \{10, 15, 20, ..., 60\}$ and $J \in \{1, 2, \ldots, 6\}$ using LLR.
+The parameters for the retraining phase were optimized using a grid search over $T_{{rt}} \in \{10, 15, 20, ..., 60\}$ and $J \in \{1, 2, \ldots, 6\}$ using ALLR.
 We find that IMP is capable of achieving what has previously been considered its full potential with significantly less than the total number of retraining epochs usually budgeted for its iterative form.
-More concretely, for all three levels of sparsity, 90\%, 95\%, and 98\%, IMP meets the baseline laid out by \citet{Renda2020} after only around 100 epochs of retraining, instead of requiring the respectively 2000, 2800, and 3600 epochs used to establish that baseline.
-In fact, given the overall superiority of a linear learning rate schedule over a more commonly used stepped one demonstrated by \citet{LiYumerRamanan2020}, LLR clearly continues and exceeds the stepped learning schedule based baseline.
-We also make the somewhat obvious remark that pruning a larger amount of parameter unsurprisingly seems to require a larger retraining budget for IMP to achieve its full potential.
-Additional results and exact paramter grids are included in \cref{sec:full-results-2}.
+More concretely, for all three levels of sparsity, 90\%, 95\%, and 98\%, IMP meets the baseline laid out by \citet{Renda2020} after only around 100 epochs of retraining, instead of requiring the 2000, 2800, and 3600 epochs used to establish that baseline, respectively.
+In fact, given the superiority of a linear learning rate schedule over a more commonly used stepped one in the case of budgeted training \citep{Li2020a}, ALLR clearly continues and exceeds the stepped learning rate schedule baseline.
+Additional results and exact parameter grids are included in \cref{sec:full-results-2}.